ggerganov/llama.cpp/docs/container.md

-# Docker
+# Container

 ## Prerequisites
-* Docker must be installed and running on your system.
+* A container engine, ie Docker/Podman, must be installed and running on your system.
 * Create a folder to store big models & intermediate files (ex. /llama/models)

 ## Images
-We have three Docker images available for this project:
+We have three container images available for this project:

 1. `ghcr.io/ggerganov/llama.cpp:full`: This image includes both the main executable file and the tools to convert LLaMA models into ggml and convert into 4-bit quantization. (platforms: `linux/amd64`, `linux/arm64`)
 2. `ghcr.io/ggerganov/llama.cpp:light`: This image only includes the main executable file. (platforms: `linux/amd64`, `linux/arm64`)